morrisa-n/100-days-of-code/to-do-list.md

 # My To-Do List
 A bunch of tutorials, mostly, since I'm an almost-but-not-quite complete beginner.
 Unless I do something original, I probably won't post the code.
+I may not do all of these.

 ## Python
 * Finish working through [The Self-Taught Programmer](https://smile.amazon.com/Self-Taught-Programmer-Definitive-Programming-Professionally-ebook/dp/B01M01YDQA)